telefonicaid/iot-activation/tutorials/BP_IPsec.md

 ## 4. Create 2 Custom Gateway

-To be able to connect to the Telefónica network it is necessary to establish 2 Gateway with the 2 Telefónica Encrypters.
+To be able to connect to the Telefónica network it is necessary to establish 2 Gateway with the 2 Telefónica's Encrypters.

 Go to **VPC Dashboard / Virtual Private Network (VPN) / Customer Gateway /** Select: **Create Customer Gateway**
 ![pic](pictures/IPsec/IPsec_AWS_04_VPCdashboard_CustomerGateway_CreateCG.png)